 What is a psychiatrist?

 A psychiatrist is a medical doctor who has completed extra training to specialise in mental health.
-This means they have completed a six-year medical degree at university, and another six years of training specialising in psychiatry.
+In Australia, this means they have completed a six-year medical degree at university, and another six years of training specialising in psychiatry.
 Psychiatrists understand physical and mental illness and can prescribe medication.

 No matter what the reason, it’s important to find a psychiatrist you like and trust.
 Not every psychiatrist is going to be a good fit, and it can take a few tries before you find someone you connect with.